Top 14 Chinese Apps You Must Download 🤔 Part 1

 Depending on where you’re coming from, your home country may or may not have started introducing the concept of paying with your phone, or some other form of cashless payment.

-China is pioneering this, with few (mainly the older generation) still preferring to use cash, whilst others prefer the must quicker and more convenient cashless option…
+China is pioneering this, with few (mainly the older generation) still preferring to use cash, while others prefer the quicker and more convenient cashless option…

-SO much so, that in bigger cities you may come across some hip places that don’t even accept cash..!
+In bigger cities you may come across some hip places that don’t even accept cash!

 If you’re staying for a while in China, setting up WeChat pay is a must.